 Any individual faculty member may use radioactive materials in pursuit of his research or teaching; however, before obtaining the materials the following items must be completed:

-Additional information, including a copy of the University's Radiation Safety Manual can be obtained from Environmental Health and Safety.
+Additional information can be obtained from Environmental Health and Safety.

 The procedures outlined below may vary with a particular emergency and are intended as general guidelines to avoid further contamination and injury to personnel.

 Where there is no radiation hazard to personnel:

 Where there is a radiation hazard to personnel:

 Health Service personnel involved in treating exposed patients should, with the aid of the Radiation Safety Officer, do the following:

 If the exposure is over 100rem or more or if the staff physician so dictates, the patient should be sent to the hospital emergency room for additional treatment or diagnosis.

 For a summary of Decontamination Methods refer to the Radiological Health Handbook.

 The above procedure may be repeated several times as long as the permanganate solution is not applied for more than two minutes during any one washing.
 Application to other parts of the body than the hands may be facilitated by the use of swabs steeped in the solution.
 Lanolin or hand cream should be applied after washing.